ryanswalters/Norian/codex/GETTING_STARTED.md

 # Run setup
 ./scripts/setup-dev.sh
-# The script verifies Node.js 18+ and write permissions before installing dependencies.
+# The script verifies Node.js 18+, write permissions, and that the Wasp CLI and Vitest are installed.
-# If it fails, check your Node version, directory permissions and network access.
+# If it fails, check your Node version, directory permissions, network access, and ensure `wasp --version` works.
 wasp start
 ```